 For Dramatic Resources, Ali has worked with global clients such as Cisco, Lufthansa and Roche, and has delivered at international business schools such as IMD Lausanne and ESMT Berlin.

 Amalia studied at the Birmingham School of Acting.
 She has enjoyed a busy career working in film and theatre with directors such as Tim Crouch and Sally Cookson and on British TV dramas Endeavour, Midsomer Murders and Casualty.
-Her most recent theatre work in London has been at the Unicorn Theatre and the Royal Court and she is soon to start working at the West Yorkshire Playhouse on a new production of The Lion, The Witch and The Wardrobe.
+Her theatre performances include The Lion, The Witch and The Wardrobe at the Unicorn Theatre, the Royal Court and at the West Yorkshire Playhouse, and the critically lauded War of the Worlds at the New Diorama.

 Amalia co-runs the award winning, clown-theatre company ‘All In’, currently in residence at Battersea Arts Centre in London.
 As part of ‘All In’ Amalia leads workshops in clown and physical comedy for performers and students.
 She also leads training programs using clown theatre skills for business clients.